 Both countries' financial systems are bank dominated but with some interesting differences.
-For example, comparison of financial depth in the two countries, measured by the ratio of domestic credit to GDP, shows China's ratio (180 percent) is three times that in India's (just over 60 percent) because China's assiduous savers have no alternative to the formal banking system (OECD 2005:138).
-In contrast, many Indians mistrust banks and prefer to accumulate gold and real assets instead.
-One goal of government ownership has been to enhance confidence in formal financial institutions.

-Both governments use banks to achieve social objectives that create conflicts with bank efficiency.
-Indian regulators are more transparent about the social outcomes being worth the price.
-Banks, whether public or private, must meet targets for rural access to banking services and lending to priority sectors and must allocate a required share of their investments to government bonds.
-The Chinese government's social priority is to ensure gradual controlled economic liberalization and sufficiently rapid economic growth to absorb millions of labor force entrants, migrants and laid off workers each year.
-Bank lending is still enlisted to finance much of this growth even as the banks are encouraged to become more competitive by the time of the WTO commitment to open domestic currency businesses to foreign entrants in 2007.
+China's assiduous savers have no alternative to the formal banking system (OECD 2005).
+Many Indians, on the other hand, mistrust banks and prefer to accumulate gold and real assets instead.
+Both governments require banks to serve social objectives but the Indian government is more transparent about the social outcomes being worth the price.
+Banks, whether public or private, must meet targets for rural access to banking services and lending to "priority" sectors and must allocate a required share of their investments to public sector bonds.
+The Chinese government's political priorities are to ensure gradual controlled liberalization of the previously-state-owned means of production and sufficiently rapid economic growth to absorb millions of labor force entrants, migrants and laid off workers each year.
+Bank lending is still enlisted to finance much of this growth even as the banks are encouraged to become more competitive by 2007 when commitments made in WTO accession negotiations kick in that require opening domestic currency businesses to foreign entrants.